DarthShader/Udon-MIDI-Web-Helper/README.md

 1. Link a public variable to the singleton `UdonMIDIWebHandler`
 2. Add the variables `int connectionID`, `byte[] connectionData`, `string connectionString`, `int responseCode` to the behaviour
 3. Call `WebRequestGet()` on the handler, which returns an int ID for the connection that is opening.
 This is useful for behaviours that need to open multiple connections.
-4. Implement a `public void WebRequestGetCallback()` function that the handler can call.
+4. Implement a `public void WebRequestReceived()` function that the handler can call.
 Before calling, it populates the `connectionID`, `connectionData`, `connectionString`, and `responseCode` variables.

 To use WebSocket connections through UdonSharpBehaviours:
 1. Link a public variable to the singleton `UdonMIDIWebHandler`
 2. Add the variables `int connectionID`, `byte[] connectionData`, `string connectionString`, `bool messageIsText` to the behaviour
 3. Call `WebSocketOpen()` on the handler, which returns a connection ID
 4. Implement the functions `public void WebSocketReceive()` and `public void WebSocketClosed()` which populate the previously listed variables before being called by the handler

+To use Local Storage Persistence through UdonSharpBehaviours:
+1. Link a public variable to the singleton `UdonMIDIWebHandler`
+2. Add the variables `int connectionID`, `byte[] connectionData`, `string connectionString`, `bool messageIsText` to the behaviour
+3. Call `StoreLocalValue()` on the handler to store key/value string pairs
+4. Call `RetrieveLocalValue()` on the handler to retrieve a key/value string pair
+5. To receive retrieved values, implement a `public void WebRequestReceived()` function that the handler can call.
+Before calling, it populates the `connectionID`,  `connectionString`, and `responseCode` variables.  `connectionString` is the string value, and `responseCode` is an HTTP-like response code for whether or not the retrieve was successful or not

 More detailed examples for these systems are available in the provided unitypackage.